menchelab/BioProfilingNotebooks/README.md

 * Download the input data [from Figshare](https://doi.org/10.6084/m9.figshare.14784678.v1).
 Only the file `data.zip` is necessary to reproduce the core results of the analysis described in this notebook.
 * Copy the transfer list and morphological measurement files in the `data` folder.
 * (Optional) Mount or copy the raw images in a folder if you want to use the visual diagnostics features.
+* (Optional) If you want to run the minimal example in the *FigS2_LUAD*, you will need additional external data.
+The instructions are provided in the notebook itself.

 ## Running the code using Docker